Introduction

 - The idea is to maintain a tree structure where each element stores the sum of a specific region of the matrix.
 Using this structure, both updates and sum queries can be processed in O(log n * log m) time, where

-is the number of columns in the matrix.
+n is the number of rows and m is the number of columns in the matrix.

 - Operations: